semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 }
 {% endhighlight %}

-And, with this mapping, the nested object will not be altered.
+And, with this mapping, the nested object will not be altered in any way.

 ## Parent-child relationships

-As we just saw, *nested* type is a way for a document to embed one or more "sub-documents".
+As we just saw, *nested* type is **a way for a document to embed one or more "sub-documents"**.
 But with nested documents, each sub-document lives in its parents.
-In other words, you cannot change one of the sub-documents without reindexing the parent.
-Also, if you have a large amount of sub-documents, it might become tricky to add documents, update them or delete them.
+In other words, **you cannot change one of the sub-documents without reindexing the parent.** Also, if you have a large amount of sub-documents, it might become tricky to add documents, update them or delete them.

 Here comes the parent-child relationship.
-With this relationship, a document is bound to another, but it still remains a single entity.
+With this relationship, a document is bound to another, but it **still remains a single entity.**

-Pay attention though, if the parent document has a routing defined in its mapping, the child has to follow the same routing.
+Pay attention though, **if the parent document has a routing defined in its mapping, the child has to follow the same routing.**
-Indeed, Elasticsearch maintains a map of parent-child relationships to make search faster, but it implies for the parents and the children to be indexed on the same shard.
-What it means is that if you try to index a orphan child document, Elasticsearch will require you to precise the routing value.
+Indeed, Elasticsearch maintains a map of parent-child relationships to make search faster, but **it implies for the parents and the children to be indexed on the same shard.** What it means is that if you try to index a orphan child document, Elasticsearch will require you to precise the routing value.

 ### Define the mapping

-First thing to do when we want to introduce a parent-child relationship is to write the mapping of both the parent and the child.
-In our case, the parent (which is `character` type)is already defined, so that we just have to define the child's mapping.
+First thing to do when we want to introduce a parent-child relationship is to **write the mapping of both the parent and the child.** In our case, the parent (which is `character` type) is already defined, so that we just have to define the child's mapping.

 For example, let's say that we want to store the animals that company our characters.
 We would store them in the same